 Kourabiedes, adapted from Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!

-Using a spray bottle spray them on both sides with citrus blossom water.
+- Using a spray bottle spray them on both sides with rose or citrus blossom water.

-Turn them upside down on a dry surface and using a sieve, sprinkle some icing sugar and then turn them over again.
-Continue sieving until they are coated and then place them in a platter.
+- Turn them upside down on a dry surface and using a sieve, sprinkle some icing sugar.
+Turn them over again and continue sieving until they are coated.

 Note: The icing sugar used may be sieved and used again.